dsusco/tp.net-armageddon.org/_site/_units/centaur.md

   - "transport"
 notes:
   |
-    May transport one of the following units: Grenadiers, Heavy Mortar, Quad Gun.
+    May transport one infantry unit with _Jump Packs_ or _Mounted_.
 If transporting a Heavy Mortar or Quad Launcher the unit’s speed is reduced to 20cm.
 weapons:
   -
     id: "heavy-stubber"